About

 MArch RIBA ARB

 She studied at Central St Martins, Cambridge University and the Royal College of Art and is a registered Architect.
 She was also a research associate at the Helen Hamlyn Centre for inclusive design.
-She advocates for a more inclusive industry, recognising there is far to go.

 Technical Director